 This study will only focus on creating a model using a Random Forest Regressor.
 Other models such as Neural Networks will not be explored.
 In addition, the following metrics will be utilized for evaluating the model's performance: R-squared (R²), Mean Absolute Error (MAE), and Root Mean Square Error (RMSE).

-The study will be focused on forecasting the demand for rice and corn within a period of 10-year period considering historical data on the crop yields, crop production and region population as the features of the inputs.
+The study will be focused on forecasting the demand for rice and corn within a period of 10-year period considering historical data on the crop yields, crop production, and region population as the features of the inputs.
 As such, long-term forecasts generally contain more uncertainties in the results interpretation process.

 The scope involves the detailed analysis and visualization of the forecast results to aid local farmers and market stakeholders in comprehending the factors affecting crop demand.
 The expected output will also consist of the analysis of forecast results to determine the patterns of crop demands concerning historical crop yields, crop production, and the population of the region.
 To share the forecasted data, line plots, bar charts, and heat maps will be used.
 The findings and suggestions will include the identification of the best strategies that the stakeholders can adopt in terms of resource utilization, development, and decision-making.